-The world's second-tallest building is set to open in Shanghai in 2014.
-The Shanghai Tower will be 128 stories or 632 meters (2,073 feet) tall, and it will be a premier Shanghai tourist highlight.
+The world's second-tallest building opened in Shanghai in 2014.
+The Shanghai Tower is 128 stories or 632 meters (2,073 feet) tall, a premier Shanghai tourist highlight.

-The building will dwarf the Shanghai World Financial Center and the 88 story Jin Mao Tower next to it.
+The building dwarfs the Shanghai World Financial Center and the 88-story Jin Mao Tower next to it.
 It will be about 122 meters (400 feet) taller than Shanghai World Financial Center and the Taipei 101 too.

 The top floors contain a hotel and an observation deck.
-The hotel will also be the highest in the world.
+The hotel is also the highest in the world.

 Building in Shanghai is difficult because the land is sandy river delta soil and there are typhoons and earthquakes.
 The tower is built on 70-meter (200-feet) -long concrete piles.

 To make the structure stable in strong winds, it has an innovative spiraling cylindrical shape that is aerodynamic.
-The distinctive shape looks beautiful.
-It is a helix.
+The distinctive helix shape looks beautiful.